 What to do in case you take too much Nurtec ODT

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call the America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Nurtec ODT from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This is typically 1 year from the date when they dispensed the medication.